mjwaddell1/Python/FinViz/README.md

 ![image](https://github.com/mjwaddell1/Python/assets/35202179/abf6703c-38db-4748-8be2-a89031731399)

-To use these scripts, just copy the code into your script and call the oppropriate function (usually GetFinVizStocksTbl).
+To use these scripts, just copy the code into your script and call the appropriate function (usually GetFinVizStocksTbl).

 To get the desired filters, go to finviz, set filters and copy the filter list from the URL
 https ://finviz.com/screener.ashx?v=111&f=<b>sh_opt_option,sh_price_o500,ta_volatility_mo3</b>&r=1